-In this guide we’ll answer some of the most frequently asked questions about IR35, such as ‘what does IR35 mean?’, ‘how does IR35 work?’, ‘what is IR35? ’ and ‘who does IR35 affect?’.
+In this guide we’ll answer some of the most frequently asked questions about IR35, such as ‘what is IR35?’, ‘how does IR35 work?’ and ‘who does IR35 affect?’.

 What is IR35?

-Also known as the ‘Intermediaries Legislation’, IR35 is shorthand for the UK tax legislation that is designed to identify contractors and businesses who are avoiding paying the appropriate tax by working as ‘disguised’ employees; or, are engaging workers on a self-employed basis to ‘disguise’ their true employment status.
+Also known as the ‘Intermediaries Legislation’, HMRC defines IR35 as off-payroll working.
+IR35 is shorthand for the UK tax legislation that is designed to identify contractors and businesses who are avoiding paying the appropriate tax by working as ‘disguised’ employees; or, are engaging workers on a self-employed basis to ‘disguise’ their true employment status.
 IR35 was introduced in April 2000 and takes its name from the original press release published by the then Inland Revenue (now HMRC) announcing its creation.